Control of Multistability through Local Sensitivity Analysis: Application to Cellular Decision-making Networks: Conclusions

 \section{Conclusions}

-We derived a parameter control law to control the size and depth of the basins of attraction of a multistable dynamics with simple attractors.
-Our control law is cheap to compute because it solely use local information of the model dynamics at stable and saddle points.
-When applied to multistable biological models, like models of molecular regulatory networks underlying cellular decision making, our approach is able to suggest counter-intuitive parameter manipulations that can be tested in experimental settings to achieve desired control objectives.
-We illustrated this fact on the control of a new ODE model of the epithelial-mesenchymal transition, with relevance for the control of tumor formation and metastasis.
+We derived a parameter control law to control the size and depth of the basins of attraction of multistable dynamics with simple attractors~\RM{and simple separatrices.
+Monotone dynamical systems are important representatives of the class of models to which our method applies.}.
+Our control law is cheap to compute \RM{because it solely uses local, i.e., linearized, information of the model dynamics at its equilibria.} When applied to biological models, our approach is able to suggest counter-intuitive parameter manipulations that can be tested in experimental settings to achieve desired control objectives.
+We illustrated this fact on the control of a new ODE model of the EMT, with relevance for the control of tumor formation and metastasis.

+\RM{The main drawback of the proposed methodology is that it is grounded on a heuristic argument.
+It is therefore difficult to provide theoretical guarantees.
+For instance, the boundaries of the relevant basins of attraction might exhibit complicated shapes that are completely unpredictable by the local methods employed here.
+Despite enforcing both eigenvalues and saddle control, the boundaries of the basins of attraction might bend in such a way that the proposed control strategy would turn out disruptive for the control objective.
+An implicit claim underlying this work is that {\it this cannot happen for monotone systems} but this still needs to be rigorously proved.
+Furthermore, beyond monotone dynamics, Assumption~\ref{ass: separatrices} must hold for our method to work.
+We were able to verify this assumption numerically for our EMT four-dimensional model but achieving the same in other models might not always be easy.}